-- Scenario: The designated allergen-free food shelf has an allergen-containing food on it. - Hazard: Chance of allergen getting into allergen-free food. - Best practice: Check to ensure that the allergen-free items are in secure packaging.
-Discard any allergen-free foods that may have come in contact with the allergen.
+- Scenario: The designated allergen-free food shelf has an allergen-containing food on it. - Hazard: There is a chance of allergen getting into allergen-free food. - Best practice: Check to ensure that the allergen-free items are in secure packaging.
+Discard any allergen-free food that may have come in contact with the allergen.